columbiafsae/website/cars/cars.2014.md

 KMR-2014 is our fastest, lightest car yet.
 Weighing in at just 483&nbsp;lb (219&nbsp;kg), it achieves a 0-to-60 time of less than 4.2&nbsp;seconds.

-The major innvoation is serious weight loss.
+The major innovation is serious weight loss.
 The hubs are 39&nbsp;percent lighter.
 Suspension links lost 40&nbsp;percent and rockers dropped by 50&nbsp;percent.

 It also has a lot of stickers.